 The collage combines an image of a festive university event with a photo of a traffic accident.
-The driver of a van overlooked a height restriction at the entrance to a tunnel.
-Through the cut, the onlookers leaning over the parapet join the speakers.
-Titled “Small Is Beautiful: A Study of Economics As If People Mattered,” it refers to an eponymous collection of essays published in 1973 by British economist EF Schumacher that calls for small, appropriate technologies and policies as a superior alternative to the mainstream ethos of “bigger is better”.
-The blind belief in growth must be transformed, a sensitivity must be developed for measured and adapted solutions, otherwise we could end up like the driver who is denied the tunnel passage.
+The driver of a van overlooked a height restriction when entering the tunnel.
+Through the cut, onlookers leaning over the parapet join the celebratory speakers.
+The title “Small Is Beautiful: A Study of Economics As If People Mattered” refers to a collection of essays of the same name published in 1973 by British economist E F Schumacher calling for small, appropriate technologies and policies as a superior alternative to the mainstream “bigger is better” ethos.
+The blind belief in growth must be transformed, a sensitivity for moderate and adapted solutions must be developed, otherwise we could end up like the driver who is denied passage through the tunnel.

-Over millions of years, without oxygen, cut off from the decomposing power of fungi, dead life turned into toxic petroleum.
-What does not decay becomes poison: physically as well as psychologically.
-In the old books, the number 1,000 stands for that which is innumerable.
-Let us countless human beings, with patience and diligence, take on our collective trauma of destruction, and, like mushrooms, transform ourselves back into a fertile existence on this planet.
+Over millions of years, deprived of oxygen, cut off from the decomposing power of fungi, dead life became toxic petroleum.
+What is not decomposed becomes poison: physically as well as psychologically.
+In the ancient books, the number 1,000 stands for the uncountable.
+Let us countless human beings together, with long breath and diligence, work through our collective trauma of destruction, and, like mushrooms, transform ourselves back into a fruitful existence on this planet.

 Experimental video, animated charcoal drawing and digital animation

 I stand with my bicycle on our planet, which seems an endless asphalt road.
-At my feet is Erich Fried’s motto: “Those who want the world to remain as it is, do not want it to remain”.
-When I start cycling, the earth starts moving and a transformation is triggered.
-Animated images emerge that suggest alternative energies and evolve into breathing life forms.
-The world is being revived and the asphalt planet begins to bloom!
-The term CHANGE can be interpreted here in two meanings: the change in our environment and the change we must undertake to overcome the climate crisis.
-With this work I am trying to make it clear that we have to set ourselves in motion if we want to change the situation.
-If we do this by bicycle instead of by car, we are already on the right path.
+At my feet is Erich Fried’s motto: “Whoever wants the world to remain as it is, does not want it to remain”.
+When I start cycling, the earth starts moving and a transformation is set in motion.
+Animated images are created that suggest alternative energies and evolve into breathing life forms.
+The world is revived and the asphalt planet begins to bloom!
+The term CHANGE can be interpreted here in two meanings: the change in our environment and the change we must make to overcome the climate crisis.
+With this work I try to make clear that we have to set ourselves in motion if we want to change the situation.
+If we do this by bicycle instead of by car, we are already on the right track.